Biotechnology BAS Specialization

 The advanced science courses in biochemistry, cell biology, genetics, lab animals and research methods focus on these disciplines in a laboratory environment, including quality assurance in the medical lab, biotechnology, biopharmaceutical and biomedical device industries.

 The Biotechnology specialization admissions process follows the general bachelor's degree enrollment steps.
-The Applied Health Sciences curriculum includes information on this specialization, including specific course information.
+The Biotechnology Specialization curriculum includes information this track's specific courses.
 Because of the hands-on science courses inherent in this specialization, courses are primarily offered on campus.
-Select classes may be available in a hybrid format, a combination of in-person and online coursework.
+Select classes may be available in a hybrid format, a combination of in-person and online coursework or fully online.

 Completion of the following courses with a grade of “C” or better is suggested prior to entering this program: